mickeysanchez/duck_duck_json/README.md

 Notes for running PhantomJS on Heroku:

 First, you need to install PhantomJS AND Ruby on Heroku.
 To do this you need to use multiple heroku buildpacks.
+First run this:

+	heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git

-Add a .buildpacks file to the root directory of your app, with this:
+Then add a .buildpacks file to the root directory of your app, with this:

 	https://github.com/stomita/heroku-buildpack-phantomjs.git
 	https://github.com/heroku/heroku-buildpack-ruby.git